Polarix-Containers/.github/profile/README.md

 Blue OCI is a collection of OCI containers aiming to improve security over upstream builds.
-Our containers are rebuilt daily, include hardened_malloc, and scanned for vulnerabilities.
+Our containers comes with hardened_malloc daily and are rebuilt and scanned daily.

 We strive for maximum compatibility with upstream.
 Alpine and unprivileged users are used whenever possible.